etiennebacher/tinyslider/README.md

 ### tiny-slider

 There are two main functions to create a carousel:
-* `tinyslider_item()` allows to create a card, that can have an image, a title and subtitle, some text, and a button.
+* `tinyslider_card()` allows to create a card, that can have an image, a title and subtitle, some text, and a button.
 * `tinyslider()` is used to embed the items created.
 This is also where you can specify [options](https://github.com/ganlanyuan/tiny-slider#options) provided by tiny-slider.

 Here's a small demo: